-As noted in the SSAC Report, “Redirection in the Com and Net Domains,” uninstantiated names that result in negative answers might occur for various reasons: “A name might not exist because it had been misspelled, had lapsed or had never been registered.
+As noted in the SSAC Report, “Redirection in the Com and Net Domains,” unregistered or unresolvable names that result in negative answers might occur for various reasons: “A name might not exist because it had been misspelled, had lapsed or had never been registered.
 A name might also be registered or reserved but not included in the lookup database used for domain name queries.”
 Ultimately, enumerating all possible ramifications of negative answers on end users and applications is not possible; every application may react differently to negative answers.
-Those reactions ultimately depend on whatever signal is used internally to indicate a name does not exist.
+Those reactions ultimately depend on whatever signal is used within the application to indicate a name does not exist.

 Regardless of the reason, the errors received when returning a negative answer are both useful to systems and end users.
 For example, systems such as spam filtering services may rely on the error to help determine if a message is spam by checking whether the sender’s domain name exists.
 Alternatively, any change from a negative answer to a routable and serviceable IP address has the potential to intrude upon end-user privacy by allowing the intervening system to collect data on the user’s behavior and the path attempted.
 From a system perspective, interruption or intervention in the flow by a third party could result in increased network charges for some classes of users, a reduction in performance, or the creation of work required to compensate for the consequent failure.

 Another example of how negative answers have a role in system behavior and the end-user experience is the search list.
-Hosts commonly use search lists for facilitating the resolution of names within common DNS suffixes used by that host.
+Hosts commonly use search lists for facilitating the resolution of names with common TLDs and other suffixes used by that host.
 As covered at length in SAC064, the rules are complex and inconsistent from host to host.
 Given a name to be resolved, the host may iterate through the different suffixes in the list or try an unqualified instead of a qualified domain name, depending on the outcome of the previous iterative resolution attempt.
 Often the resolution outcome expected by the user relies on one or more previous resolution attempts resulting in negative answers.

-Search lists have particular relevance to TLD-related name collisions when they involve the private use of suffixes under TLDs that have not previously been delegated.
-When search lists were first developed, the root zone was a static entity.
-Search list design that used second, third, and lower labels in a domain name (such as CORP, HOME, and MAIL) that would never appear in the root and would be easily resolved with search list processing because of negative responses.
-This assumption is no longer valid.
-When a search list includes TLDs that exist or may exist in the public DNS, the end-user experience might be highly variable, ranging from no disruption to complete interruption, without a clear understanding of the cause.
+This expectation is no longer valid.
+When the expectation of a negative answer is no longer valid, the end-user experience might be highly variable, ranging from no disruption to complete interruption, without a clear understanding of the cause.

+.

 Harm